depman-org/depman/README.md

 - `config.toml` (optional) specifies project configuration.
 - `dependencies.toml` (optional) specifies your dependencies.
 - `build.nu` is a Nushell script.
-This is where you define build/test/run/install/whatever commands that will be executed by depman when you run `depman build/test/run/whatever`.
-These commands are Nushell custom commands.
+This is where you define your build, test, run, ... commands.
 - `dependencies.lock` is the lockfile used to pin dependencies with their content hashes.
-It's not meant to be changed by the user.
-- `cache/` is the directory where dependencies are cached.
+- `cache/` is the caching directory.
-- `build/` is where the artifacts go.
+- `build/` is where the build artifacts go.

-### `dependencies.toml`
+### `dependencies.toml` *(optional)*

-Dependencies are specified here.
+Dependencies are specified in this file.
 Say you are writing the best text editor in the world:
 ```toml
 [builtin-plugins]
 # Repository to `git clone`.